thomash-acinq/bolts/02-peer-protocol.md

       - MAY include an optional `channel_backup` TLV field
       - MUST limit its `channel_backup` to 32000 bytes
     - when it receives `channel_reestablish` with an outdated or missing `channel_backup`:
-      - SHOULD send a warning
+      - MAY send a warning
-      - MAY disconnect
-      - MAY fail the channel

 A node with `provide_peer_backup_storage` activated:
-  - MUST NOT activate `want_peer_backup_storage`
   - when it receives a `channel_backup`:
-    - if its peer also has activated the `provide_peer_backup_storage` feature:
-      - SHOULD send a warning
-      - MUST NOT store this backup data
-    - otherwise:
     - if the `channel_backup` exceeds 32000 bytes:
       - SHOULD send a warning
       - MUST NOT store this backup data
     - otherwise:
-        - MUST store this backup data
+      - SHOULD store this backup data
   - when it sends `channel_reestablish`:
-    - MUST include the last `channel_backup` it received for that channel
+    - MUST include the last `channel_backup` it stored for that channel
   - when the channel is closed:
     - SHOULD wait at least 2016 blocks before deleting the `channel_backup`